feebeef/Twitch-Chat-Log-Toxicity-Analysis/README.md

-Above are the scripts used to clean, transform and analyze the chat log data.
+Above are the scripts used for the project.

 ![alt text](https://github.com/feebeef/Twitch-Chat-Log-Toxicity-Analysis/blob/master/conference-paper/0001.jpg?raw=true)